reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/Event_MsBuildAiDay_MLChatGPT.md

 ## Grounding data

 The importance of ensuring grounded and coherent responses from language models by bringing your own data or asking for references.
-Seth showed how to prompt for references.
+Seth showed how to prompt for references with provided data from Azure Storage and augment response with data from Cosmos database.

 ## Leveraging Vector Indexing with Azure Cognitive Search